WesleyBryie/ChumBucket/wiki/megathread/related_subreddits.md

 * /r/DataHoarder - Community centered around the archival of the internet, whether it extends to copyrighted content or not!

-* /r/DHExchange - Exchange and Sharing sub for /r/DataHoarder
+* /r/DHExchange - File exchange and sharing sub

 * /r/Archiveteam - Community centered around the archival of the internet, whether it extends to copyrighted content or not!